idxp/software-engineer-intern-challenge/README.md

 ## Nice-to-have

-- If you can use Ruby or Python somewhere in your application.
+- Would be nice if you use Ruby or Python somewhere in your application.
 We understand that every language has its suitabilities, but these are the languages that we currently use in our services, so we would like to see you coding in them.

 ## Instructions